saurabhbhoir11/Personality-Type-Indicator-using-MBTI/README.md

 To create a web application to get your personality type by siddhant borade(readme Expert)
 This readme file is created by Siddhant Borade
+FUCK
+YOU
+ALL

-Readme file contents copyrights reserved-siddhant borade
+Readme file contents copyrights reserved-Siddhant Borade